 The remainder of this chapter summarises, by jurisdiction, the outcomes of the Council's deliberations on the 2002 water reform issues.
-All assessment issues and some of the major progress report issues are covered in this summary chapter.
+All assessment issues and some of the major progress report issues are covered in this summary chapter in this volume of the 2002 NCP assessment.
+A separate water reform volume contains chapters that report in detail the progress of each State and Territory and the Murray-Darling Basin Commission against their reform commitments.